danthedeckie/simpleeval/README.rst

 I've done the best I can with this library - but there's no warranty, no guarantee, nada.
 A lot of very clever people think the whole idea of trying to sandbox CPython is impossible.
 Read the code yourself, and use it at your own risk.

+The sandboxing / safety features of simpleeval *only apply to the expression* that is passed in to be evaluated, and rely on the python interpreter working as normal.
+If you have monkey-patched the interpreter, or pass in objects/classes/functions with unsafe code in them, simpleeval cannot protect you.